-In summary, results from the 2019 ESPAD suggest a slight increase in the use of alcohol, while the use of cigarettes among school-aged children in Ireland has stabilised.
+In summary, the results from the 2019 ESPAD suggest a slight increase in the use of alcohol since the 2015 ESPAD, while the use of cigarettes among school-aged children in Ireland has stabilised.
 The use of cannabis, inhalants, and other illicit substances may also have stabilised.
 Nevertheless, it should be noted that early school-leavers, a group known to be vulnerable to alcohol and drug use, are not represented in this survey.
 Consequently, the results may not indicate the true extent of alcohol and illicit substance use among all 15-16-year-old children in Ireland.